City set to fund program set up by 2 arrested at Starbucks

 Project Elevate was established by Rashon Nelson and Donte Robinson and will operate in city high schools.

-The men settled with the city in May for a symbolic $1 each and a promise from officials to set up a program for young entrepreneurs.
-The city announced Monday they will award a grant of $200,000 to a non-profit group to design a pilot phase of the program.
+Separately, they reached a deal with the city for a symbolic $1 each and a promise from officials to set up a $200,000 program for young entrepreneurs.

 PHILADELPHIA (AP) — The Latest on the case of two black men arrested at a Philadelphia Starbucks (all times local):

 Starbucks says a settlement it reached with two black men arrested at one of its Philadelphia shops includes an offer of a free college education.

 The coffee shop chain says the two can complete their degrees through a partnership it has with Arizona State University.